-The Audit Committee is composed of four independent directors, namely Michelle Cormier (Chair), Martin Couture, Nelson Gentiletti and Elif Lévesque.
-All the members of the Audit Committee are independent as defined in section 1.4 of the Canadian Securities Administrators National Instrument 52-110 and are financially literate.
+The Audit Committee is composed of three independent directors, namely Michelle Cormier (Chair), Nelson Gentiletti and Elif Lévesque.
+All the members of the Audit Committee are independent as defined in section 1.4 of the Canadian Securities Administrators National Instrument 52-110 and are audit financial experts.
 The following describes the relevant education and experience of each member of the Audit Committee that provides him or her with (a) an understanding of the accounting principles used by the Corporation to prepare its financial statements, (b) the ability to assess the general application of such accounting principles, (c) experience preparing, auditing, analyzing or evaluating financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to those that can reasonably be expected to be raised by the Corporation's financial statements or experience actively supervising one or more persons engaged in such activities and (d) an understanding of internal controls and procedures for financial reporting.

-NAME OF COMMITTEE MEMBER RELEVANT EXPERIENCE AND EDUCATION Michelle Cormier Since 2014, Ms. Cormier, CPA, has been acting as an Operating Partner for Wynnchurch Capital (Canada) Inc. A senior-level executive with experience in financial management, strategic consulting and corporate financing, she has in-depth knowledge of financial and public markets in Canada and the United States.
-Ms. Cormier sits on the board of directors of Uni-Select Inc. and Champion Iron Ore Ltd. Martin Couture Mr. Couture is Chief Executive Officer of Sanimax Inc. Combining strong leadership skills with extensive operational experience he understands the breadth and complexity of accounting issues that can reasonably be expected to be raised in the course of reviewing the Corporation's financial statements.
-Nelson Gentiletti Mr. Gentiletti is a CPA and recently retired as Chief Operating and Chief Financial Officer of Loop Industries, Inc., a technology company listed on the NASDAQ.
+NAME OF COMMITTEE MEMBER RELEVANT EXPERIENCE AND EDUCATION Michelle Cormier Since 2014, Ms. Cormier, CPA has been acting as an Operating Partner for Wynnchurch Capital (Canada) Inc. A senior-level executive with experience in financial management, strategic consulting and corporate financing, she has in-depth knowledge of financial and public markets in Canada and the United States.
+Ms. Cormier sits on the board of directors of Champion Iron Ore Ltd. Nelson Gentiletti Mr. Gentiletti is a FCPA and recently retired as Chief Operating and Chief Financial Officer of Loop Industries, Inc., a technology company listed on the NASDAQ.
 He has broad financing and accounting experience on a global basis having served as Chief Financial Officer of Transcontinental Inc. and Transat AT Inc. Mr. Gentiletti currently serves on the board of directors and audit committee of Sportscene Group.
 He also serves on the board of directors of Transcontinental and on the board of directors of Valuence Merger Corp.
 I. Elif Lévesque Ms. Lévesque, CPA, possesses a vast experience in financial management through the various positions she has held in companies publicly traded on the Toronto and New York stock exchanges.
-She is the former Chief Financial Officer of Nomad Royalty Company Ltd. Ms. Lévesque is a member of the board of directors of G Mining Ventures Corp. and is the chair of their audit committee.
+She is the former Chief Financial Officer of Nomad Royalty Company Ltd. Ms. Lévesque is a member of the board of directors of Sandstorm Gold Ltd, and G Mining Ventures Corp.
+For the latter, she is also the chair of their audit committee.